DajahV/CODSOFT---Titanic-Survival-Prediction-Project/README.md

-# This is an Internship Project from CODESOFT
+# This is an Internship Project I Participate in from CODESOFT
 This is an internship project I was assigned to by CODESOFT company.

 <a ref = />Click here for a step wise video approach I took to soft this problem